Istana Budaya: History

 The idea of this theatre began with the proposal in 1964 to establish a cultural centre.
 The construction work began in 1995 and was completed three years later.
 It was built at a cost of RM210 million with a theatre floor area of 21,000 m² as part of the 54,400 m² cultural complex.
-The Istana Budaya was officially opened in 1999 by the Prime Minister of Malaysia, Tun Dr. Mahathir Mohamad.
+The Istana Budaya was officially opened in 1999 by the Prime Minister of Malaysia, Mahathir Mohamad.
 Upon completion, the former national theatre, Panggung Negara was relocated to this new building.
 Istana Budaya is the home of the Residence Artists (Dance); the National Symphony Orchestra (NSO) and the Orchestra Traditional Malaysia (OTM).

-The Istana Budaya theatre hall Panggung Sari, with its unique design of royal boxes inspired by the windows of the traditional Rumah Melayu or Malay house, can accommodate up to 1,408 audiences at a time.
-Istana Budaya is also rated among the ten most sophisticated theatres in the world, and on par with the Royal Albert Hall in London.
+The Istana Budaya theatre hall Panggung Sari, with its unique design of royal boxes inspired by the windows of the traditional Rumah Melayu or Malay house, can accommodate an audience of up to 1,408 people.

 Istana Budaya aims to raise the standards of performing arts, develop artistic excellence in theatre, popularise high-quality theatre productions and develop a higher sense of artistic appreciation.

+From September 24 to October 4, 2010, Istana Budaya held Mahathir, the Musical.